A Systematic Investigation of Commonsense Knowledge in Large Language Models: Zero-shot Parameters

 \paragraph{Worst}

 \paragraph{Best}

 \paragraph{Worst}

-Note: Independent experiment (use entropy (token-level log probability and converted text as the other two parameters) showed that if the scored-text is the concatenation of question and answer, the results could be worse.
+Note: Independent experiments --- using cross-entropy (token-level log probability) and converted text as the other two parameters --- showed that if the scored-text is the concatenation of question and answer, the results could be worse.

 \paragraph{Best}

 \paragraph{Worst}

 \paragraph{Best}